mitchell-richie/disease_detector/README.md

 The data set of leaf images came from https://www.kaggle.com/datasets/dev523/leaf-disease-detection-dataset

-I figured out how to import the images and translate them into numpy arrays using the tutorial at https://realpython.com/storing-images-in-python/
+I figured out how to import the images, translate them into numpy arrays, and save the data to disk for later use using the tutorial at https://realpython.com/storing-images-in-python/
 The code I wrote and my comments are in the folder image_tutorial

-To learn how to build a CNN I followed the tutorial at https://elitedatascience.com/keras-tutorial-deep-learning-in-python#step-2 while watching the Stanford lecture series CS231n at https://youtube.com/playlist?list=PLC1qU-LWwrF64f4QKQT-Vg5Wr4qEE1Zxk
+To learn how to build a CNN I followed the tutorial at https://elitedatascience.com/keras-tutorial-deep-learning-in-python while watching the Stanford lecture series CS231n at https://youtube.com/playlist?list=PLC1qU-LWwrF64f4QKQT-Vg5Wr4qEE1Zxk
 The code I wrote and my notes on the mathematical basis for the code based on the Stanford lectures are in the folder digit_tutorial

+This is what it does:

 All images in a folder are imported converted into numpy arrays and stored in HDF5 files The metadata is captured into dictionaries based on the folder structure (ie - the folder tree is structured based on the type of plant and disease) and is stored in json files